realadvisor/dev-server-setup/README.md

 - View > Show path bar
 - View > Show status bar
 - Go > Go to folder > "/" and then drag the root (Macintosh HD) on top of the favourites
+- Also add your home folder and your desktop to your favourites

 ## Google Chrome